quixio/quix-docs/docs/tutorials/influxdb-migration/influxdb-v2-install.md

 ## Write data continuously

-You can modify this code to create a client that writes data continually.
+You can modify this code to create a client that writes data continuously.

 Create a new bucket called `servermetrics` and then write and run the following InfluxDB client: